Causes of Electrocution & Electrical Injuries

 Insulation prevents electrical accidents.
 Glass, mica, rubber, or plastic coatings on conductive surfaces reduce the flow of the electrical current, protecting the worker from shock.
 Insulation materials must be chosen according to wire voltage and the conditions of the environment.

 Employees can avoid injuries by implementing the following guidelines:

 - De-energize any electrical equipment before inspection or repair.

 - Use extreme caution when working near energized lines.

 - Wear appropriate protective equipment.

-Talk to the Electrocution Attorneys at Arnold & Itkin
+Talk to the Houston Electrocution Attorneys at Arnold & Itkin

-If you were harmed by an electrical injury, then you need to seek compensation from the party responsible.
-If your well-being was jeopardized because of negligence, you should address the issue.
+If you suffered an electrical injury in Texas, you deserve fair compensation.
+If your well-being was jeopardized by negligence, the responsible parties should be held accountable.
 All employees should be trained in electrical safety and should use tools that are safe for work with electrical hazards.
-Consumers should be protected from harm by utility companies that promptly respond to downed power lines and manufacturers that keep defective products off the market.
+Consumers should be protected from harm by companies that promptly respond to downed power lines and manufacturers that keep defective products off the market.
 Our team of trial lawyers at Arnold & Itkin is an established leader in personal injury litigation.
 Trust your case to our experience: we've won billions of dollars on behalf of our clients!

 Call (888) 493-1629 or fill out a free case evaluation form.